jbock-java/jbock/SPAGHETTI.md

 ### Option/Param kinds

-Command line applications ("commands") have access to a special array of strings, which is often called `args` or `argv`, which contains the command line parameters of the invocation.
+A Java `main` Method has a parameter of type `String[]`, which contains the "extra" command line parameters of the `java` invocation, after the positional parameter `class` or the named option `-jar file.jar`.

-Some of the tokens in this array take the form of key-value pairs, where the key starts with one or two dashes.
-These are called *options*.
-The other kind of tokens, which are distinguished not by their *name* but by their *position* in `argv`, relative to the other non-options, are called *params*.

-Options can be further subdivided into options that take an argument, and those that don't, which leaves us with this list:

-1. <a href="#params">*Params*</a>
-1. <a href="#flags">*Flag options*</a>
-1. <a href="#binding-options">*Options*</a>

-### Params
+### Positional parameters

-A *positional* parameter is just an arbitrary token in `argv` *without a preceding parameter name*.
-We call this a *param*.
+A positional parameter is just an arbitrary token in `argv`, without a preceding parameter name.
 The token is not allowed to start with a dash, unless the
 <a href="#escape-sequence">*escape sequence*</a> was used.
 Here is an example: